magickcicada/personal_site/content/home/about.md

  css_class = ""
 +++

-A personal journal/diary-style blog of my personal data analysis & visualization projects for fun &/or learning.
-Mostly R &/or Stata based projects, maybe with some D3.js or Python here & there.
+A journal/diary-style blog of my personal data analysis & visualization projects for fun &/or learning.
+Mostly R & Stata based projects, maybe with some D3.js or Python here & there.
+Focusing on my interests including politics, education policy, mental health, and demography, as well as other general social science.
+Profanity-laden.